metalcycling/openstructure/modules/io/doc/mmcif.rst

   :class:`MMCifInfo` as :meth:`~MMCifInfo.GetMMCifEntityIdTr`.
-* For more complex mappings, such as ligands which may be in a same "old" chain as the protein chain but are represented in a separate "new" chain in mmCIF, we also store string properties on a per-residue level.
+* For more complex mappings, such as ligands which may be in a same "old" chain as the protein chain but are represented in a separate "new" chain in mmCIF, we also store :class:`string properties<ost.GenericPropContainer>` on a per-residue level.
   For mmCIF files from the PDB, there is a unique mapping between ("label_asym_id", "label_seq_id") and ("auth_asym_id", "auth_seq_id", "pdbx_PDB_ins_code").